igemsoftware/SYSU-Software-2015/README.md

 We assume that you are a lab server manager and possess the basic ability of deploying a server-based software (or ask students in CS for help).
 You just need to change the `HOST` and `PORT` in `core.py` and re-run `python core.py` to restart the software.

-### Multiple-platfrom development
+### Multiple-platform development
-If your are a developer who hopes to use CORE on IOS, Android or other platforms, we provide miscellaneous interfaces for further development:
+If you are a developer who hopes to use CORE on IOS, Android or other platforms, we provide miscellaneous interfaces for further development:

-- Deploy CORE on an accessable server without modifying anything.
+- Deploy CORE on an accessible server without modifying anything.
-- Access the interface via any platform to retrive/update the information.
+- Access the interface via any platform to retrieve/update the information.

 ## Documentation